 A pop-up menu will open.

-- Click Convert to SIM scenario option.
+- Click Convert to a new scenario.

 Supply chain of the new scenario must perform better, since it contains updated inventory policies.
 Let us observe the new policies and run the Simulation experiment.